nicholaspretorius/udacity-trivia-api/README.md

 If you are running the tests for the first time, you can omit the `dropdb command`.

+#### Seed the Database

+To seed the database with initial categories and questions, run the following: `psql trivia < trivia.psql`

+Note: You should already have created the 'trivia' database before doing this.

 #### Frontend

 Change into the /frontend folder.